 5) Walk on Ribeira (Riverfront) (Optional)

-This point is optional, and is here for those who have a bit more energy left at the end of the first day in Porto.
-I have included Ribeira on the second day too, so don’t worry if you can’t do do this on your first day.
+This point is optional and is here for those who have a bit more energy left at the end of the first day in Porto.
+I have included Ribeira on the second day too, so don’t worry if you can’t do this on your first day.

 Day 2 of Porto Itinerary (+ Map)

-Your second day in Porto will have a lot of things that this city is famous for – old cathedrals that are covered with Azulo (the famous Portuguese way of painting tiles), famous landmarks, pretty streets.
+Your second day in Porto will have a lot of things that this city is famous for – old cathedrals that are covered with azulejos (the famous Portuguese way of painting tiles), famous landmarks, and narrow streets that are pretty.